top of page

 Politics as War by Other Means

-In 1976, Michel Foucault delivered his Society Must Be Defended lectures, where he turned Carl von Clausewitz’s famous dictum that “war is the continuation of politics by other means.” on its head.
-For Foucault, it was politics that continued war, not as a metaphor but as an underlying reality within supposedly peaceful societies.
-In his view, our political structures, laws, and norms don’t end conflict; they mask and continue it, shifting the front lines into social institutions and ideologies.
+In 1976, Michel Foucault delivered his Society Must Be Defended lectures, where he inverted Carl von Clausewitz’s famous dictum that war is the continuation of politics by other means.
+For Foucault, it is politics that continues war, not as a metaphor but as an underlying reality within supposedly peaceful societies.
+Political structures, laws, and norms do not end conflict.
+They displace it, embedding it within institutions and social relations.

 Carl von Clausewitz